bezhan2009/AlgorithmInManyLanguages/README.md

 This repository showcases sorting algorithms implemented in 100 different programming languages.
 Each language directory contains a basic sorting algorithm implementation to illustrate language-specific features and syntax.

-## Purpose

-The goal of this project is to explore and compare sorting algorithm implementations across a diverse set of programming languages, from mainstream languages to more exotic ones.

 ## Directory Structure